elunna/nerfhack-changelog/README.md

 * baby white dragons are weaker.
 *
 #### Adult dragon changes
-* All adult dragons are now level 16 with a slight increase in difficulty from 20 to 21 (SLASHEM)
 * They get a 3d8 bite and 2d4 claw attacks, and are frequency 2.
 * speed has been increased from 12 to 20, and have a small buff to their claw attacks (FIQ)
 * all dragons stalk/follow the player (FIQ)